eclipse-openj9/openj9-docs/docs/allocation.md

 - Additionally, the garbage collector never needs to move an arraylet leaf once it has been allocated.
 The cost of relocating an array is therefore limited to the cost of relocating the spine, so large arrays do not contribute to higher defragmentation times.

 :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Despite the general advantage of using arraylets, they can slow down processing when the Java Native Interface (JNI) is being used.
-The JNI provides flexibility by enabling Java programs to call native code; for example C or C++, and if direct addressability to the inside of an object is needed, a JNI critical section can be used.
+The JNI provides flexibility by enabling Java programs to call native code; for example, C or C++, and if direct addressability to the inside of an object is needed, a JNI critical section can be used.
 However, that requires the object to be in a contiguous region of memory, or at least _appear_ to be so.
-The JNI therefore creates a temporary contiguous array that is the same size as the original array and copies everything, element by element, to the temporary array.
+The JNI, therefore, creates a temporary contiguous array that is the same size as the original array and copies everything, element by element, to the temporary array.
 After the JNI critical section is finished, everything is copied from the temporary array back to the arraylet, element by element.

 ## Heap sizing